Stockflare/dynamodb-backup/README.md

-  -h, --help                 output usage information -V, --version              output the version number -t, --table [string]       DynamoDB Table to backup -b, --bucket [string]      Bucket to upload backup file to, defaults to  ${BACKUP_FILE_BUCKET}
+  -h, --help                 output usage information -V, --version              output the version number -t, --table [string]       DynamoDB Table to backup, defaults to ${TABLE_NAME}
+  -b, --bucket [string]      Bucket to upload backup file to, defaults to  ${BACKUP_FILE_BUCKET}
   -l, --log-group [string]   CloudWatch Log Group to receive log entries, defaults to ${CLOUDWATCH_LOG_GROUP}
   -s, --log-stream [string]  CloudWatch Log Stream to receive log entries, defaults to ${CLOUDWATCH_LOG_STREAM}
-  -e, --encode               Encode the row data in Base64 -r, --region               Region for AWS API calls, defaults to ${AWS_REGION}
+  -r, --region               Region for AWS API calls, defaults to ${AWS_REGION}

 ```
 The script will log to console if `CLOUDWATCH_LOG_GROUP` and `CLOUDWATCH_LOG_STREAM` are not provided.

+You will notice that all important parameters are defaulted from Environment variables.
+This is to allow for easy launching from the Amazon AWS ECS Container Service console.

 ## Backup strategy
 The backup is intended solely for the purpose of restoring data to an identically structured DynamoDB table.